benahm/TestDataFactory/docs/CUSTOMIZE.md

 #### Define required fields and/or optional fields

-1- You force  non-required fields to behave as required fields (example if a field is part of a validation rule)
+* You can force  non-required field to behave as a required field (example if a field is part of a validation rule)
+* You can force a required field to behave as a non-required field (example if a field is required but get its value from a trigger)

-In the example below the fields  Firstname, Description and Email of the Contact are defined as required fields so the Test Data Factory will generate test data for those fields each time a Contact is created
+In the example below the fields Firstname, Description and Email of the Contact are defined as required fields so the Test Data Factory will generate default values for those fields each time a Contact is created

+The field Lastname of the Contact is defined as optional so the Test Data Factory will not generate a default value for it

   ```apex
 public class MyDefaultValueProvider extends TDF.DefaultValueProvider{